 Fortunately, Bonnie’s human neighbor, Becky, the owner of Bonnie’s part of the woods, stepped in.
 She trekked through the snow every day to bring Bonnie food and fresh bedding, which made the cow slowly start to trust her.
 With time, even the deer began to approach her.

 Becky asked Farm Sanctuary to help the beloved cow and bring her to safety.
 The rescue mission was very trying and took three separate trips to the forest over the course of two weeks.
 The poor cow still did not trust anyone other than Becky, but, finally, was successfully captured and taken to Farm Sanctuary.

 Now, Bonnie is at last “out of the woods” and has a home at the sanctuary where she will spend her life surrounded by care and respect.

-You can help the sanctuary team provide Bonnie with lifelong care by making a donation via the sanctuary’s website.
+You can help the sanctuary team provide Bonnie and other animals with lifelong care by making a donation via the sanctuary’s website.

 To learn more about Farm Sanctuary, click here.

 For more Animal, Life, Vegan Food, Health, and Recipe content published daily, don’t forget to subscribe to the One Green Planet Newsletter!